5-pebbles/auxv-dot-org/pages/projects/miros/chapter_1.md

 }
 ```

-This creates a label `_start` which calls the function `relocate_and_calculate_jump_address` with stack pointer as an argument.
-Then it jumps to the address returned by that function.
+This creates a label `_start`, which calls the function `relocate_and_calculate_jump_address` with stack pointer as an argument.
+Then, it jumps to the address returned by that function.
 It requires some fancy features only available in the night version of rust, which you can enable for the current project using the following command: `rustup override set nightly`.

 <br/>

 The `#![feature(naked_functions)]` enables a nightly feature for your project and should be placed at the top of `src/main.rs`.
 A naked function disables the usual prologue/epilogue, leaving argument and return value handling to the developer.
-All naked functions must be marked `unsafe` and `extern "C"`, and only include the Assembly defined within the `naked_asm` macro.
+All naked functions must be marked `unsafe` and `extern "C"`.
+They only include the Assembly defined within the `naked_asm` macro.
 We will get to the `extern "C"` part later.

 <br/>